we-race-here/wrh-organization-frontend-dist/README.md

 # wrh-organization-frontend-dist
-a repo to keep the frontend built of wrh-organization project
+a repo to keep the frontend built of wrh-organization project.